abinash18/EcoCar-Telemetry-Interface/README.md

-git clone https://github.com/UAlberta-EcoCar/Electrical-2022-Hardware-Design   #Clone the repo cd Documents\GitHub\Electrical-2022-Hardware-Design                            #Change your directory into the repo git branch -r                                                                  #Displays all remote branches, choose the branch you're looking for git checkout Relay-Board                                                       #branch that is desired (I used Relay-Board as an example).
+git clone https://github.com/UAlberta-EcoCar/Electrical-2022-Hardware-Design   #Clone the repo cd Documents\GitHub\Electrical-2022-Hardware-Design                            #Change your directory into the repo git branch -r                                                                  #Displays all remote branches, choose the branch you're looking for git checkout <name-of-branch>                                                  #branch that is desired (I used Relay-Board as an example).
 ```
 After making changes the remote branch can be updated with the following:
 ```
 git add .                                                                      #Adds your modified files to the quene to be committed later git commit -m "your-commit-message"                                            #Commits the files to a new revision of the branch with a log git push                                                                       #Pushes the changes to the remote repo

 #The following will pull the newest version of the remote repo: